tjungbauer/blog-gitops-project-onboarding/README.md

 During the phase of OpenShift deployments at one point the question about project onboarding comes up.
 How can new customer or tenant be onboarded, so they can deploy their own workload onto the cluster(s)?
 While there are different ways from a process perspective (Service Now, Jira etc.) I focus on the Kubernetes objects that must be created at the end on each cluster.

-In [A Guide to GitOps and Argo CD with RABC](https://cloud.redhat.com/blog/a-guide-to-using-gitops-and-argocd-with-rbac) I described how to set up GitOps RBAC rules in a way customers can work with their (and only their) projects.
+In [A Guide to GitOps and Argo CD with RABC](https://cloud.redhat.com/blog/a-guide-to-using-gitops-and-argocd-with-rbac) I described how to set up GitOps RBAC rules in a way tenants can work with their (and only their) projects.

-In this article, I will try to demonstrate a possibility to deploy per customer and per cluster:
+In this article, I will try to demonstrate a possibility to deploy per tenant and per cluster:

 - Namespace(s) including labels
 - Local project admin group (in case groups are not managed otherwise, like LDAP Group Sync)